 When you hear the acronym “USDA,” the first image that probably comes to mind is a juicy steak.
 As in, USDA Prime or Choice.
-But the USDA isn’t just in the agriculture business…they also run a pretty substantial home loan program that offers financing with zero money down.
+But the U.S. Department of Agriculture isn’t just in the farming business…they also run a pretty substantial home loan program that offers mortgage financing with zero money down.

 The USDA’s Single Family Housing Guaranteed Loan Program, which just recently celebrated its 25th anniversary, provides affordable mortgage financing for borrowers in rural areas throughout the United States.

 Since the program was launched in 1991, some 1.5 million residents in rural areas have used an USDA loan to purchase a home, with more than 134,000 utilizing one in 2015 alone.

 At first glance, a USDA loan (also known as a rural development loan or an RD loan) might not seem like the right fit for you and your real estate needs, but the program actually has fairly high income limits and the “rural” areas are often not as far out of town as you may think.

 In fact, you could argue that rural and suburban areas make up their eligibility maps, depending on the city in question.

 So if you feel you might have trouble coming up with a down payment, or simply want to explore all your loan options, be sure to check to see if the property you’re interested in buying is in one of these rural areas.

 USDA Home Loan Requirements

 One of the biggest eligibility requirements is that the property be located in a designated rural area.
 You can use this map to determine if the property you have your eye on is eligible for a USDA home loan.

 Generally, these areas are outside of major metropolitan areas throughout the United States.
 This certainly limits who can utilize the USDA home loan program, but there are areas relatively close to major metropolitan areas, or just on the outskirts.